jmanc3/Mylardesktop/README.md

 # Mylar Desktop

-Mylar is a smooth and beautiful wayland desktop, written on Hyprland
+Mylar is a smooth and beautiful wayland desktop

 ## Features

+- Animated snap preview
+  - Snap groups
+  - Snap groups in alt tab menu
 - Physics based spring animations everywhere, like we're living in the 21st century
 - Integrated dock
   - wifi control with NetworkManager, or wpa_supplicant